-'Final Fantasy VII' and other classics are heading to Switch
+'Final Fantasy VII' and other classics will hit Switch, Xbox One

-If you've always wanted to play classic Final Fantasy titles on your Nintendo Switch, well now you can.
-Nintendo has just announced that a whole array of older Final Fantasy games will be available on its flagship console either later this year or in 2019.
+If you've always wanted to play classic Final Fantasy titles on your Nintendo Switch, now you can.
+Nintendo just announced that a whole array of older Final Fantasy games will be available on its flagship console either later this year or in 2019.
 Final Fantasy XV pocket edition is available now, World of Final Fantasy Maxima will drop on November 6th, Chocobo's Mystery Dungeon will be available this winter, while 2019 will see the arrival of Final Fantasy Crystal Chronicles, Final Fantasy VII, Final Fantasy IX, a HD remaster of Final Fantasy X/X-2 and Final Fantasy XII: the Zodiac Age.

 A whole host of legendary FINAL FANTASY titles are being released on #NintendoSwitch over the coming months and into 2019! pic.twitter.com/Y6pLAVx54h— Nintendo of America (@NintendoAmerica) September 13, 2018